turingschool-examples/autumn-resonance-2926/README.md

 * No visual styling is required or expected
 * You do not need to test for or create any model validations.

+# Hell's Kitchen
 ### Overview

-We will be creating an application to track recipes and ingredients at Hell's Kitchen.
+We will be creating an application to track Recipes and Ingredients at Hell's Kitchen.

 Recipes will have a name, complexity and genre.
-For example Pasta, 2 (integer), Italian.
+For example: `name: "Pasta", complexity: 2, genre: "Italian"`.

 Ingredients will have a name and a cost stored as an integer.